HIGHLIGHTS FROM SAN FRANCISCO'S NOIR CITY 13

 Two Lost Treasures Restored

 Anyone who was here in 2003 for the first NOIR CITY will recall the thrill of discovering Woman on the Run, a fabulous film we retrieved from obscurity only to see the sole surviving print burn in a studio fire years later.
 The restoration of Woman on the Run played to a sold-out house on opening night of NOIR CITY 13, January 16.
-Pristine prints of both films will be presented to audiences on the NOIR CITY festival circuit in 2015.
+Pristine prints of both films were presented to audiences on the NOIR CITY festival circuit in 2015.
 The support of our FNF donors and NOIR CITY patrons from around the country and the world helped finance these restorations.